Powerlearnproject/se-day1-assignment-Tendell/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is the process of creating instructions for AI models to generate specific outputs.
+It involves providing context, examples, and instructions to help the model understand the user’s intent and respond in a meaningful way
+Prompt engineering makes it easy for users to obtain relevant results in the first prompt.
+It helps mitigate bias that may be present from existing human bias in the large language models’ training data.
+Further, it enhances the user-AI interaction so the AI understands the user’s intention even with minimal input.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Researching a historical figure
+Less Effective: “Tell me about that guy who invented the light bulb.”

+More Effective: “Can you provide details on Thomas Edison’s invention of the light bulb?”

+Explanation: While the first prompt might yield an answer about Thomas Edison, it leaves room for ambiguity.
+There were other inventors around the world who contributed to the development of the light bulb.
+The refined prompt specifies not only the person (Edison) but also narrows down the topic to Edison’s involvement with the light bulb.
+This specificity guides ChatGPT towards the exact information you’re seeking.